Looking at art websites & wondering, not for the first time, what a residency for disabled artists would look like & how much support it would need?

 However, I would like to see evidence that art organisations at least understand the issue.
 Yet I so rarely do.
 It pisses me off how many arts organisations apparently have no clue just how much they're excluding disabled artists.

 Disabled artists are not particularly rare.
-I know many working artists who have an illness or a disability, sometimes apparent but often hidden.
-But if you looked at the way the art world is structured, you’d think we were some kind of mythical sparkly unicorn.
+Disabled people as a whole constitute at least 15% of the population and I know many working artists who have an illness or a disability, sometimes this is apparent but often it's an invisible condition.
+But if you looked at the way the art world is structured, you'd think we were some kind of mythical sparkly unicorn.

 If you're from an art organisation and you're bristling because you feel you already do disability access well, you need to show us.
 It could be that there's 'best practice' happening everywhere around me but if is, I can assure you that it's very hidden.
 And if I can't see that it's there, my previous experiences are going to lead me to assume that it's basically not.